-As for the much-heralded Apple TV streaming service, as expected, we got a sort of mixed-bag offering, including an update to Apple’s TVOS app that will bundle around 150 streaming apps/services under Apple’s carefully designed software umbrella, alongside a Netflix-style streaming service with original content from a flurry of Hollywood’s top storytellers (more on the latter below).
+As for the much-heralded Apple TV streaming service, as expected, we got a sort of mixed-bag offering, including an update to Apple’s tvOS app that will bundle around 150 streaming apps/services under the company’s software umbrella, alongside a Netflix-style streaming service with original content from a flurry of Hollywood’s top storytellers (more on the latter below).

 Frankly, this doesn’t feel all that different from what Hulu and Amazon are already doing.

 Speaking of Netflix, the Apple TV revamp, which arrives in May, won’t include the big red streamer.
 Instead, you’ll see premium channels like HBO and Showtime as well as apps for live TV services like Playstation Vue, FuboTV, and even pay TV providers like DirecTV.